 THREE DAUGHTERS, THREE QUESTS, THREE LEGACIES

 Three women, each haunted by a parent’s hidden past, use the power of memory and the wonder of imagination to reinterpret their loss.
-Can they assemble the missing pieces and heal who they are today.
+Can they assemble the missing pieces and heal who they are today?

 The earth shatters for Victoria when she is 4 years old and her father comes home on Mother’s Day and reveals that he is gay and HIV positive.
 He kills himself 2 days before her 11th birthday.
 At 23, her confusion about who he was compels her to revisit the past for answers.
 She goes on a journey to reexamine her memories: “I had been carrying my father around throughout my childhood and my adolescence and my early adulthood.
 And I couldn't bear that weight for the rest of my life.”

 Karen believes her alcoholic father, a World War II veteran with PTSD, never loved her.
 When he dies and she has to write for his memorial; “Every thought I had, every memory I had of my Dad was painful and disappointment.”
 She decides to investigate his past.
 In researching the pieces of his early life, she connects his experience on the battlefield "at age 17 fighting for his life," with her own on a football field in Michigan at age 17, "fighting for his love."